 But accidents happen!
 You cannot completely avoid them.

-Worse, they can be a sloppy worker who are always late during their working hours.
+Worse, they can be a sloppy worker who is always late during their working hours.

-Just in case, the painter you hired turn to be a wrong choice – there are options for you.
+Worry not!
+Just in case the painter you hired turns out to be the wrong choice – there are options for you.

 1- Communicate Politely to Get the Problems Fixed

-Communicating politely and being calm is a key to fix various kind of issues (no matter personal or professional).
+Communicating politely and being calm is key to fixing various kinds of issues (no matter personal or professional).

-If you are having hard time dealing with your bad contractor/painter, it’s important that you start by staying friendly and polite.
+If you have a hard time dealing with your bad contractor/painter, it’s important that you start by staying friendly and polite.